peterood/action-figure-rapture/meetingNotes/meetingNotes26-01-14.md

 * We need someone to be treasurer ( I think Andrew wanted this position)

-Please and missed notes above and comments below.
+Please add missed notes above.

 Om Shanti